Cray-HPE/csm-install-workarounds/workarounds/livecd-post-reboot/CASMINST-1309/README.md

     message = "deleted 1 entry"
     ```

+3. Verify that there is exactly one IP address reported for all NCN BMCs.

-3. After waiting a few minutes for DNS to settle, there should be only one IP address present for each of the affected BMCs, for both their xname hostname and alias.
-Verify this for all affected BMCs.
+    After DNS has had time to settle, there should be only one IP address present for each of the affected BMCs, for both their xname hostname and alias.
+This can take as long as 10 minutes, but often happens faster.

+    **For each NCN BMC**, verify the following:

-    The NCN BMC xname hostname should only have 1 address:
+    1. The NCN BMC xname hostname should have exactly one address:

         ```bash
         ncn-m001# nslookup x3000c0s4b0
         Server:		10.92.100.225
         Address:	10.92.100.225#53

         Name:	x3000c0s4b0.hmn
         Address: 10.254.1.13
         ```

-    The NCN BMC alias should only have 1 address:
+    2. The NCN BMC alias should have exactly one address:

         ```bash
         ncn-m001# nslookup ncn-w001-mgmt
         Server:		10.92.100.225
         Address:	10.92.100.225#53

         Name:	ncn-w001-mgmt
         Address: 10.254.1.13
         ```

 4. Each of the affected BMCs should now be pingable by its xname hostname and alias.
 Verify this for all affected BMCs.
     ```bash